 Searching for candidates from a big pool of applications is easy with the help of this guide.
 Note that there are two types of Searches available in TalentAdore: “Search” includes both full-text search and so-called Boolean logic, which allows you to create specific search terms.
 “Advanced search” can narrow down your basic search even further.

-The text search field, combined with "Included in search" right after it, allows a full-text search in the applications database.
+The text search field, combined with "Included in search" right after it, allows you to do a full-text search in the applications database.

-Usually, it's enough to put the search word into the field and results will appear in the table within a second or two.
-However, full-text search can be used for so-called boolean logic.
+Usually, it is enough to put the search word into the field and results will appear in the table within a second or two.
+However, full-text search can be used also for so-called boolean search.
 Special characters - + (plus), - (minus), * (star), @ (at), (, ), " (quote) and some others - can be used to create search terms.
-Some examples follow:

 - +marketing +economics - both marketing and economics

 - +marketing -economics - applications that contain marketing, but not economics